Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Experimental set-up

 In summary, the datasets, after appropriate modifications to prepare the validation sets, follow the data distributions shown in Table \ref{tab:datasets}.

-With the aim of adapting the datasets to a federated environment, the training data is distributed among the clients \nuria{following} a non-IID distribution. \nuria{Accordingly,} we randomly assign instances of a reduced number of labels to each client simulating a scenario in which each client contains partial information.
+With the aim of adapting both Fashion MNIST and CIFAR-10 datasets to a federated environment, the training data is distributed among the clients following a non-IID distribution.
+Accordingly, we randomly assign instances of a reduced number of labels to each client simulating a scenario in which each client contains partial information.